lucasbozdog/battleship_game_/README.md

 - Basic logic and random AI behavior

 > ⚠️ Note: This is a school assignment, so the gameplay is basic and not fully feature-complete.
 It serves more as a programming showcase than a polished game.

+> 🧑‍🤝‍🧑 **Team note:**
+> The board creation and initial ship placement (represented in the `.txt` files) were handled by my colleague.
+My focus was on implementing the game logic, attack system, and file persistence using C++.

 ---